 Health and Well-being Co-ordinator

 We have an affiliated health and well-being coordinator to whom we are able to refer people.
 They are able to help with signposting local services, improving social isolation and improving well-being.
 Please ask any of the doctors.

-We are pleased to be able to host a podiatry clinic which aims to look after the foot care of medically ‘at risk’ feet.
-We also host at Cheriton Bishop a clinic for simple toe nail clipping.
-Please ask the reception team for details.
+We are pleased to offer a referral system to a podiatry clinic which aims to look after the foot care of medically ‘at risk’ feet.
+Please ask your GP for details.